-- The Independent Review Organization is an outside, independent organization that is hired by Medicare.
-This organization is not connected with our Plan and it is not a government agency.
+- The Independent Review Organization is an independent organization that is hired by Medicare.
+This organization is not connected with us and it is not a government agency.
 This organization is a company chosen by Medicare to handle the job of being the Independent Review Organization.
 Medicare oversees its work.
-(For more information about this organization, refer to the "Important Phone Numbers and Resources" section) - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal of your hospital discharge - If this organization says yes to your appeal, then our Plan must reimburse you (pay you back) for our share of the costs of hospital care you have received since the date of your planned discharge.
+(For more information about this organization, refer to the "Important Phone Numbers and Resources" section) - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal of your hospital discharge - If this organization says yes to your appeal, then we must reimburse you (pay you back) for our share of the costs of hospital care you have received since the date of your planned discharge.
 We must also continue our Plan's coverage of your hospital Services for as long as it is medically necessary.
 You must continue to pay your share of the costs.
-If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your Services - If this organization says no to your appeal, it means they agree with our Plan that your planned hospital discharge date was medically appropriate.
-(This is called "upholding the decision."
-It is also called "turning down your appeal") - The notice you get from the Independent Review Organization will tell you in writing what you can do if you wish to continue with the review process.
+If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your Services - If this organization says no to your appeal, it means they agree with us that your planned hospital discharge date was medically appropriate - the notice you get from the Independent Review Organization will tell you in writing what you can do if you wish to continue with the review process.

 It will give you the details about how to go on to a Level 3 Appeal, which is handled by a judge